jessicarush/react-notes/nextjs_data_fetching_summary.md

   // This is equivalent to in fetch(..., {cache: 'no-store'}).
   // unstable_noStore is preferred over export const dynamic = 'force-dynamic'
-  // as it is more granular and can be used on a per-component basis. noStore();
+  // as it is more granular and can be used on a per-component basis.
+  // There is no need for noStore() in Next.js 15 - this is now the default behavior noStore();

   try {